Dosing Underway in World’s First in Vivo CRISPR Trial for Primary Hyperoxaluria

 PH1 belongs to a group of inherited metabolic disorders that are characterised by an excessive, harmful build-up of oxalate in the kidney and other organs.
 PH1 debuts in childhood, and most patients experience kidney failure and require intensive haemodialysis as a bridge to a dual liver/kidney transplantation.

-In pre-clinical studies, YOLT-203 demonstrated significantly high gene-editing activity in prokaryotic and eukaryotic cells, as well as high-efficiency in vivo editing via LNP-mRNA delivery in mice and non-human primates.
+In pre-clinical studies, YOLT-203 demonstrated high gene-editing activity in prokaryotic and eukaryotic cells, as well as high-efficiency in vivo editing via LNP-mRNA delivery in mice and non-human primates.

 Primary hyperoxaluria (PH)